bokkypoobah/DaoCasinoTokenSaleContractAudit/DaoCasinoICO.md

      * @notice `_value` tokens will be sended to `_to`
      * @return `true` when transfer done
      */
+    // BK NOTE - The following function does not have overflow protection.
+In this case where total supply is way way less than 2^256 / 2, there is no ability for the user
+    //    to cause an maths overflow anyway
-    function transfer(address _to, uint256 _value) returns (bool) {
+    // BK NOTE - This function will also allow an account to transfer 0 tokens function transfer(address _to, uint256 _value) returns (bool) {
+        // BK account's balance >= value
         if (balances[msg.sender] >= _value) {
             balances[msg.sender] -= _value;
             balances[_to]        += _value;